 The Women in Business Awards recognize the leadership and success of women in our business community.
 The Cultural Arts Award recognizes the leadership of women in the arts, including music, dance, design, and film.

 2022 Recipient – St. Catharines Arts Awards – Making a Difference Award

 The Making a Difference Award celebrates a St. Catharines arts entrepreneur, arts administrator, arts organization, arts animator, or volunteer in the arts whose leadership and innovation have significantly contributed to the growth and development of arts and culture in St. Catharines.

-Other select stage credits include:
+Other select acting credits include: